-- As shown in Table 5-2, Hydro is proposing a 6.2% interim increase to Island Industrial 14 - 15 Customers to become effective January 1, 2018.
-Hydro is proposing to implement an equal - 16 percentage increase in demand and energy charges.
-However, Hydro is proposing the increase - 17 in the energy charge be maintained as an interim rate rider separate from the base energy rate. - 18 This approach will avoid the additional billings provided by interim rates from flowing into the - 19 RSP Load Variation balance.
-The rationale for this approach is explained in Section 5.6.6.
+- 14 As shown in Table 5-2, Hydro is proposing a 6.2% interim increase to Island Industrial - 15 Customers to become effective January 1, 2018.
+Hydro is proposing to vary the [] increase in - demand and energy charges to provide equal percentage cost recovery for each component. - 17 However, Hydro is proposing the increase in the energy charge be maintained as an interim - 18 rate rider separate from the base energy rate.
+This approach will avoid the additional billings - 19 provided by interim rates from flowing into the RSP Load Variation balance.
+The rationale for - this approach is explained in Section 5.6.6.

-- Hydro is proposing to implement the proposed specifically assigned charges on an interim basis 21 - 22 effective January 1, 2018.
+- 22 Hydro is proposing to implement the proposed specifically assigned charges on an interim basis - effective January 1, 2018.
 In this manner, the revenue deficiency or excess revenues related to - specifically assigned charges will not be reflected in the class revenue deficiency.
-Interim 23 - 24 implementation of the specifically assigned charges derived from the 2018 Test Year Cost of
+44 Interim - 25 implementation of the specifically assigned charges derived from the 2018 Test Year Cost of